rs1308/vibranium/.github/README.md

 ### Code Quality

 The code is currently focused on functionality rather than structure.
 Refactoring and performance improvements will come once all core features are implemented.
-The project’s architecture wasn’t planned from the start, so rewriting from scratch wasn’t practical—hence the current state of the code.
+The project’s architecture wasn’t planned from the start, so rewriting from scratch wasn’t practical-hence the current state of the code.
 For further information visit [**Vibranium wiki**](https://github.com/shvedes/vibranium/wiki)